 • Improved matching between donors and recipients.

-• Creates dynamic priority waiting list, based on real-time, patient data.
+• Creates a dynamic priority waiting list based on real-time patient data.

 • Graft function monitoring, to identify early rejection.

-In this article, we explore how AI in liver transplantation is transforming organ allocation, graft survival prediction, ensuring fairer distribution and better long-term outcomes.
+In this article, we explore how AI in liver transplantation is transforming organ allocation and graft survival prediction, ensuring fairer distribution and better long-term outcomes.

 The Umbrella term is artificial intelligence (AI), which includes devices that are made to simulate human intelligence.